 Lady, æt.
 72; large and corpulent; dark hair and eyes; subject to attacks of apoplectiform cerebral congestion; was found in apoplectic state, with cold extremities, clammy sweat on forehead and face; head hot and livid; unconscious; low, stertorous breathing.
-Ferr. phos., 6x, teaspoonful every half hour; consciousness returned in two hours.
+Ferr. phos., teaspoonful every half hour; consciousness returned in two hours.
 Was up the next day.
 The same remedy has been used in subsequent attacks, with the same results.
 Patient states that never before had she been relieved so soon and effectually.
-(F. A. Rockwith, M.D., American Journal Homeopathic Materia Medica, 1875.)
+(F. A. Rockwith, M. D.)

-Kali mur., 6x, in Hemorrhage of the Bowels:
+Kali mur. in Hemorrhage of the Bowels:

-Dr. E. B. Rankin, in the Southern Journal of Homœopathy, reports a case of hemorrhage of the bowels, of dark, black blood, viscid and profuse, cured by Kali mur., 6x.
+Dr. E. B. Rankin, reports a case of hemorrhage of the bowels, of dark, black blood, viscid and profuse, cured by Kali mur.